Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms: Simulation Study

 \subsection{\textit{Data Generating Mechanism: Correct Specification}}

-To explore these implications, we carried out an extensive simulation study.
-We simulated 10,000 Monte Carlo samples, with sample sizes of \{50, 100, 200, 600, 1200\} using data generating mechanisms that would lead to challenging conditions for estimation and inference in empirical settings.
+To explore these implications, we carried out a simulation study of singly and doubly robust estimators with parametric and nonparametric methods.
+We simulated 100 Monte Carlo samples, with sample sizes of \{200, 1200, 5000\} using data generating mechanisms that would lead to both simple and challenging conditions for estimation and inference.
 Specifically, we generated four independent standard normal confounders, denoted $C$.
-Both the exposure and outcome models included each of these confounders, and all of their 2-way interactions.
+Both the exposure and outcome models included each of these confounders.
 The exposure was generated from a logistic model with: